BritishPandaChick/disney-codes/log.md

 - Try putting the icon right next to the h1 in HTML file.

 **Link(s) for the day's work:** [30 Days, 30 Sites](https://github.com/BritishPandaChick/30sites-product-site)

+## Day 27: July 31, 2019
+**What I Did Today:** Finished styles for hamburger menu on mobile version of 30 Days, 30 Sites product website.
+Started adding styles for logo section.

+**Day Summary:** The hamburger menu is officially done!
+I spent most of the time debugging and fixing the CSS in order to get everything to work.
+It isn't 100% perfect.
+There are ways to improve the styles and make it look and feel like an actual hamburger menu on any mobile website.
+However I decided to not mess around further with the styles and use that time to play around with Flexbox instead.
+The remaining time was used to start adding styles for the logo section.
+I mostly was playing around with the height of the section so there wasn't too many changes to the CSS today.
+Tomorrow I'll have more time to play around with the height as well as changing the fonts, colors and padding.

+**Tomorrow's List:**
+- Finish adding styles for logo section.
+Use the colors from https://colorpalettes.net/color-palette-3496/ for any color.
+- Try to start styling note and preview sections.

+**Link(s) for the day's work:** [30 Days, 30 Sites](https://github.com/BritishPandaChick/30sites-product-site)